jembi/JeMPI/documentation/ui-user-guide.md

 **Tally Method**

-The Tally method computes M & U’s per field which is used for cross checking against the M&U’s computed by the EM algorithm.
-These M& U’s are not used for probabilistic linking.
+The Tally method computes M & U's per field, which is used for cross-checking against the M&U's computed by the EM algorithm.
+These M& U's are not used for probabilistic linking.

 It calculates the probabilities based on whether the fields in the pair match or do not match:
 For each field where the pair matches (above notification), check if you increment A or B (refer to Tally method diagram below)